suizokukan/katal/README.md

 Read a directory, select some files according to a configuration file (leaving aside the duplicates), copy the selected files in a target directory.
 Once the target directory is filled with some files, a database is added to the directory to avoid future duplicates.
 You can add new files to the target directory by using Katal one more time, with a different source directory.

-Katal can also be used to create a "mirror database" from a source, without copying the files in the target directory (see the --mode='nocopy' option).
+Katal can also be used to create a "mirror database" from a source, without copying the files in the target directory (see the mode='nocopy' option, defined in the configuration file).

 Caveats :